 You Crash the Conversation

 While you are the expert and will likely have a lot to say regarding a consumer’s situation, dominating the conversation makes the consumer feel invalidated.
 Allow your consumer time to interject.
-Make them feel comfortable to ask questions.
+Make them feel comfortable asking questions.
 At the same time, you should also not lose control of the session by letting a prospect go on and on.
 Keep the conversation focused on a specific need or goal.
-This goal may involve many individual concerns or considerations but having one, overarching goal that they all move toward can help keep the session focused and help you maintain control over the appointment.
+This goal may involve many individual concerns or considerations, but having one, overarching goal that you all move toward together can help keep the session focused and help you maintain control over the appointment.